Filing Late for the 2020 Tax Season? Find Out if You'll be Penalized

 If you need to file late, the IRS will take into consideration some reasonable causes to alleviate penalties.
 A sound reason deemed by the IRS can include fire, casualty, natural disaster, burglary, inability to obtain records, death, and serious illness.

-If you’re on active duty in the military and have been deployed in the combat zone, the IRS understands you might not have access to your records and tax software — therefore, this could also be an acceptable excuse to file late.
+If you’re on active duty in the military and have been deployed in a combat zone, the IRS understands you might not have access to your records and tax software — therefore, this could also be an acceptable excuse to file late.

 A lack of funds is not considered a good reason to skip out on making your tax payments.
 Neither is forgetting to file or lacking knowledge on the process.
 Missing tax documents is also not an acceptable excuse for filing late.